ch2isk4kos/sinatra-complex-forms-associations-v-000/README.md

 Since we've provided you with much of the code for this project, take a few moments to go through the provided files and familiarize yourself with the app.

+*Note* that an @owner has a name and has_many @pets and a @pet has a name and belongs_to an @owner.

+*Note* that we have two separate controllers, one for pets and one for owners, each of which inherit from the main application controller.

+*Note*
-Note that an owner has a name and has many pets and a pet has a name and belongs to an owner.
-Note that we have two separate controllers, one for pets and one for owners, each of which inherit from the main application controller.
-Note that each controller has a set of routes that enable the basic CRUD actions (except for delete –– we don't really care about deleting for the purposes of this exercise).
+that each controller has a set of routes that enable the basic CRUD actions (except for delete –– we don't really care about deleting for the purposes of this exercise).